haiilingg/haiilingg/README.md

-### About Me 👩‍💻
+### About Me (Summary) 👩‍💻
-Hi, I'm Hai Ling.
+Name: Hai Ling (yes, it's together)

+Occupation: Data Analyst Trainee

+Previous Occupation: Auditor at KPMG

+Based in: Kuala Lumpur, Malaysia

+#### Why I transitioned into Data
-I previously worked as an auditor at one of the Big 4 firms.
-After months of debating what I wanted to do before quitting my job, I came to the conclusion that DATA is where my interest lies.
+When I was about to quit my previous job,I had a really hard time deciding what I wanted to pursue with UNTIL I came to the conclusion that DATA is where my interest lies.

 It all started with DataCamp, introduced to me by my friend 2 years ago.
 That's where I discovered the power of Python and SQL.
 Despite working with data every day in my previous job, I only used Excel, specializing in financial data analysis and auditing.